 According to USA Today readers, the best barbecue in North Carolina is to be found at Red Bridges Barbecue Lodge in Cleveland, North Carolina.
 Now, North Carolina is blessed with two separate and distinct barbecue styles, Eastern whole hog with vinegar and pepper sauce, and Western pork shoulders with vinegar, pepper, and ketchup sauce.
 Each can be very, very good, and I personally avoid comparing barbecue places that … Continue reading Best Barbecue in North Carolina! (?)

-Update: Wilber’s may re-open.
-Details here.
 NOOOOOOOOOOOOOOOOOO!
 “I felt a great disturbance in the Force, as if millions of voices suddenly cried out in terror and were suddenly silenced.
 I fear something terrible has happened.“ Wilber’s, has closed its doors.
 There’s a brief item in the Goldsboro Daily News announcing the closure and the posting of No Trespassing signs on the door.
-There is no … Continue reading Wilber’s has Closed!
+There is no explanation, but stay tuned for updates. … Continue reading Wilber’s has Closed!

 Here’s a place I haven’t tried yet, for reasons explained in the original post below, but which now comes with two strong recommendations.
 The first was from my late Aunt Ann Griffin of Wilson, North Carolina, and that should have been recommendation enough.
 I just receive a second recommendation from my older brother, Jim, of no fixed abode.
 (He mainly bounces among Raleigh, Charlotte, and … Continue reading UPDATE: Fat Fella’s BBQ and Grille, Newport, North Carolina